mnshellgren/dmconsulting-netlify/src/pages/services/services.md

 Inspiration and new insights are important to motivate groups and individuals to act and develop.
 I offer key notes speeches in leadership and communication with a digital perspective, both in English and Swedish, both on stage and in digital productions.
 I also take on roles as moderator at conferences, live or in the digital format to support a great experience for the audience.

-You can see me here (Swedish event): https://youtu.be/Y6WQCJdEmR0
+**You can see me here** 1) Swedish event: https://youtu.be/Y6WQCJdEmR0     2) Digital interview: https://www.linkedin.com/posts/stratvise_ledarskap-engageradledare-artificiellintelligens-activity-6737313400960909313-nQgB

 ### Key Notes: